Guidelines for the Management of Genital Herpes in New Zealand

 Successful management relies on a high index of suspicion of HSV infection and early institution of therapy.
 Only about 40% of affected neonates will initially have skin lesions and most lack a parental history of genital herpes.

 Consequently, physicians should consider neonatal HSV infection when confronted with an infant younger than 6 weeks of age who has vesicular or atypical bullous, pustular skin lesions or a progressive febrile illness without a bacterial cause.
-Particular alerting symptoms are a progressive febrile illness without a confirmed bacterial cause, which is unresponsive to antibiotics and associated with one or more of the following: skin vesicles, hepatomegaly, liver dysfunction, pneumonitis, thrombocytopaenia, coagulopathy, or seizures.
-Other factors recently suggested to be of diagnostic importance in a neonate without a rash are maternal fever, respiratory distress requiring mechanical ventilation and CSF pleocytosis.80
+Particular alerting symptoms are a progressive febrile illness without a confirmed bacterial cause, which is unresponsive to antibiotics and associated with one or more of the following: skin vesicles, hepatomegaly, liver dysfunction, pneumonitis, thrombocytopenia, coagulopathy, or seizures.
+Other factors recently suggested being of diagnostic importance in a neonate without a rash are a maternal fever, respiratory distress requiring mechanical ventilation and CSF pleocytosis.80

 Skin and oral lesions must be carefully looked for on a daily basis, particularly on the scalp and face (vaginal deliveries) or over the buttocks (breech presentation) as these may develop later in the course of disseminated and CNS disease.
 The index of suspicion is heightened by progressive abnormalities of liver function, particularly during the first week of life.
 When neonatal HSV infection is considered likely, undertake diagnostic tests and administer aciclovir immediately, before the results of definitive investigations are available.86Grade AAciclovir should be considered for an unwell infant without clinical improvement and negative bacterial cultures at 48-72 hours.87